dirkraft/getprofile/README.md

 I track .vimrc because I want it identical on all environments without exception.

-I do not track .bashrc or .bash_profile since these aren't consistently integrated between OSX and different Linux distros.
+I do not track .bashrc or .bash_profile since these can't be identical across machines.
 Instead I have the following tracked by getprofile in my own scripts folder.

     $ tree ~/.dirkraftrc/
     /home/dirkraft/.dirkraftrc/